Who is Duncan Long?

 Currently, I’m working to produce my own publishing company that will reprint some of my novels as well as print and ebook versions of original work.

-It has been a weird career: Some of my firearms and chemical/biological warfare books are in the private libraries of the CIA, US Marines, FEMA, and other US agencies as well as the private library of at least one foreign embassy and the EPC (Emergency Planning, Canada).
+I have had a weird career path: Some of my firearms and chemical/biological warfare books are in the private libraries of the CIA, US Marines, FEMA, and other US agencies as well as the private library of at least one foreign embassy and the EPC (Emergency Planning, Canada).

 Before becoming a full-